pesalerno/Pseudacris-island-genomics/README.md

 The duplicated files were sorted into a separate folder before merging, just to keep track of what's being merged.
 Then the post-merged files were sorted back into the general directory containing all sequences.
 Total number of files before merging duplicates from different ***Xantusia*** library preps was 187, and after merging duplicate individuals we now have 142 files for denovo_map input.
 Total number of files before merging duplicates from different ***Pseudacris*** library preps was 180, and after merging duplicate individuals we now have 132 files for denovo_map input.

 ------------------------------------
-######4.1.3.
-How many reads on average for each species??
+######estimate reads per individual/species

 We counted reads for each individual using the unzipped files and with the following script:

 	echo -e 'SAMPLE_ID_FULL\tNUM_READS'
-	for file in ~/path/to/denovo-map/*.fq ##edit your path!! do
+	for file in ~/path/to/denovo-map/*.fq
+	do
 	echo -n $(basename $file .fq)$'\t'
 	cat $file | grep '^@.*' | wc -l
 	done

+######estimate coverage per individual

+For estimating coverage per individual for SE reads, pyrad was called as follows:

+	pyrad -p Pr-params-d.txt -s 3

+The full output for the within-sample clustering can be found here for [*Xantusia*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/pyrad-denovo-ALL/Xantusia/s3.clusters.txt) and for [*Pseudacris*](https://github.com/pesalerno/Pseudacris-island-genomics/blob/master/pyrad-denovo-ALL/Pseudacris/s3.clusters.txt).

 #Step 6: *de novo* genotyping in STACKS

-The following is the workflow/code for the denovo_map pipeline for generating a SNP matrix in .stru and genepop file formats for downstream analyses.
-This was done after several permutations of parameters -m -M and -n and picked based on stability of loci retrieved and population Fsts (both outputs in stacks).
+The following is the workflow/code for the denovo_map pipeline.
+After trying several permutations of parameters -m (values 2,3,4)-M (2,3,4)and -n (2,3,4)we picked the most seemingly stable combination of parameters based on number of loci retrieved and population Fsts (both outputs in stacks).

 ####Final Code used for ***denovo_map.pl*** in Stacks: